WillhKessler/GCMC_RScripts/README.md

 ```
 Or hit 'run' in your RStudio session if running locally

-6. Run CombineOutputs.R to reconstitute your results
+6. Run ParallelOutputs_Combine.R to reconstitute your results into a single file.
+The output creates a csv.

-7. asdf
-## An Example of the Parallel Processing Template, update the necessary inputs
+## ABOUT Parallel Processing Template
 There are 3 versions of this template depending on your implementation.
 1. ParallelSLURM_processingtemplate.R- for implementing on a compute cluster with the SLURM job scheduler
 2. ParallelSocket_processingtemplate.R- For multicored local machine implementations